shivasiddharth/GassistPi-Documentation/docs/customization.rst

 Indicators for Google Assistant's Listening and Speaking Events
 ---------------------------------------------------------------

-..note::  Default GPIOs for the indicators are BCM GPIO05 and GPIO06.
+.. note::  Default GPIOs for the indicators are BCM GPIO05 and GPIO06.
 If you want to change the pins, change it in the config.yaml file.

 Connect LEDs with colours of your choice to GPIO05 for Listening and GPIO06 for Speaking Events.